schkillten/SimpleAllocator/README.md

 TODO in the defragger, just write a sort algorithm for the linked list.
 Right now I throw each pointer into a buffer and use std::sort.
 I mainly did this just to test out the idea and see if it all works.
 It does work but the biggest issue is because I can't use any dynamic memory to defrag the linked list, I used a fix sized buffer and sort the linked list in batches.
 But I only do one pass, so only each independent batch is sorted, resulting in a poor defragment.
 If I wrote an algorithm to sort the linked list in place then I could get significantly better results when defragging, giving an overall performance boost I believe.

+TODO much more thoroughly test everything out.
+I'm doing a lot of pointer arithmetic and lots of explicit conversions.
+And some pretty tricky alignment stuff.
+So I just want to write some tests (aside from lots of manual tests I've done) to actually check the accuracy of everything.

 # SimpleAllocator
 An allocator I made in c++ for learning.
 The goal was to learn more about memory and allocators, and implement my own simple allocator.